 - Seller will agree to a Non-Compete covenant for a specific geographic area and time period.

 - Seller's Indemnification from grossly negligent, reckless or willful disregard for the completeness of the statements contained in the purchase agreement.
 The Seller will usually limit the amount of the potential Indemnification or Cap its potential loss.

 - When the transaction involves the purchase of the entire entity and an infinite pool of liability, we must all be careful to examine all potential liabilities.
 Thus, these transactions will almost take longer to complete than an asset purchase.

 - Copies of all contracts being assumed.
 The Buyer and his agent must have sufficient time to analyze all such contracts, these include any contract from software licensing, copier & phone leasing to contracts with clients, vendors, to lenders and landlord.

-With an office in Germantown, Tennessee, the Bradley Law Firm PLLC assists clients with Estate Planning, Wills, Trusts, Special Needs Planning, Conservatorships & Guardianships, Probate and Estate Administration, Business Law, Mergers and Acquisitions, Self-Directed IRA's, VA Pension Planning, VA Service-connected Disability Pensions (including Agent Orange Nehmer Claims), Self-directed IRA's, Commercial Real Estate and Residential Real Estate, Social Security Disability Insurance, and Supplemental Security Income cases throughout the Memphis area, West Tennessee, North Mississippi and Eastern Arkansas.
+With an office in Germantown, Tennessee, the Bradley Law Firm PLLC assists clients with Estate Planning, Wills, Trusts, Special Needs Planning, Conservatorships & Guardianships, Probate and Estate Administration, Business Law, Mergers and Acquisitions, Self-Directed IRA's, VA Pension Planning, VA Service-connected Disability Pensions (including Agent Orange and Nehmer Claims), Self-directed IRA’s, Commercial Real Estate and Residential Real Estate, Social Security Disability Insurance, and Supplemental Security Income cases throughout the Memphis area, West Tennessee, North Mississippi and Eastern Arkansas.
 The Firm is also licensed in Kentucky.